Read This First

 Prompt 3: Therefore, comparing levels of poverty between countries has very limited meaning or utility, correct?

-The section turns on Alternatives for International Comparison.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Alternatives for International Comparison in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

 Each country sets its poverty line based on local economic conditions, societal norms, and government policies.
 These lines may include different sets of goods and services deemed essential, leading to widely differing thresholds.